Jaluus/Automated2DMaterialSearch/Thesis/structure.md

 - Japanese Dudes
   - As a Starting Point
   - How I differ
 ## What can the Setup do
 - Microscope
 - Camera
 - XY-Tango Plate

-## Programm Flow
+## Programm
-- Program flow
-  - How does the Detection work
-  - How do the Drivers work
-  - How does the Database Operate
-  - How does the Frontend work
+- How does one use the Algortihm

-## The Detection Algorithm
+- Detection Algorithm
+  - Overview
+  - One section for each step

-## The Database
+- The Database
-- What does it store
-- The Frontend
+  - Frontend
+  - SQL Structure
-## The Drivers
+- The Drivers for the Setup

 ## Extracted Data
 - Use a Lot of Metadata about the Chips with histograms